Esantomi/Esantomi/README.md

 - 🏄 I believe going with the flow is one of the most important things in life.
 - 🌱 I’m currently learning Python, Machine Learning, Deep Learning and NLP stuffs.
 - 📫 How to reach me: deomi@knou.ac.kr
-- ⚡ Fun fact: I've got a Ph.D. from miskatonic University

 ### 🎓 Education
 * ANONYMOUS UNIVERSITY, Seoul, Korea (2012 - 2018)